wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-36.&emsp;Miracles are examples of right thinking, aligning your perceptions with truth as God created it.
+36. Miracles are examples of right thinking, aligning your perceptions with truth as God created it.

 ::: details Expanded
 Miracles are examples of right thinking, aligning your perceptions with truth as God created it [truth].